What To Do If You Had A Great Wedding & Now You're Dealing With Post-Wedding Comedown

 “People genuinely think marriage is going to change their lives and usually it just changes their name (if that!), so of course it takes time to adjust.”

 Marriage crept up on me.
-I had been thoroughly disinterested throughout my 20s and then suddenly, bam, boy gets a ring out, I say yes.
-Eighteen months later we planned and executed a super chilled wedding in my parents’ back garden.
-But the laid-back attitude I thought would inoculate me against the wedding taking over my life didn’t work – before or after the day.
+I had been thoroughly disinterested throughout my twenties and then suddenly, bam, boy gets a ring out, I say yes.
+Eighteen months later we planned and executed a super-chill wedding in my parents’ backyard.
+But the laid-back attitude I thought would inoculate me against the wedding taking over my life didn’t work — before or after the day.

 I didn’t want to admit it but I loved planning the wedding.
 I had a focus.
 I had a goal.
 I had a reason to go to the gym.

 Looking back, it’s hardly surprising that when that focus ended I was lost.
-I’d got my time back, my life back.
-But what was I to do with it?
+I’d gotten my time back, my life back.
+But what was I supposed to do with it?

 “Bet you’re glad all the stress and planning is over, aren’t you?”
 I was asked repeatedly.